friendsFEC/Uniqlo-Clone-Quddad/README.md

 ### Running the Linter

-The AirBnB style guide has been applied to the project.
-You can run the linter against the whole project by running `npm run lint`, or lint an individual file using `npx eslint --ext .jsx clint/src/<path to your file>`
+The AirBnB style guide has been installed.
+You can run the linter against the whole project by running `npm run lint` (this will lint everyone's work, and may generate more output than you can action).

+You can alos lint an individual file using
+`npx eslint --ext .jsx clint/src/<path to your file>`